Skip to main content

 Three tracks.
 Three perspectives.

-Each talk is 15-20 minutes, followed by a panel with all speakers and open networking.
+Each talk was 15-20 minutes, followed by a panel with all speakers and open networking.

 AI in Business